 Your net worth is the sum of all your assets, minus all your liabilities.
-For purposes of crowdfunding, the value of your primary residence should not be included in your assets, and any mortgage or other loan on that residence does not count as a liability (up to the fair market value of your home).
+For purposes of investing on Republic, the value of any primary residence should not be included in your assets.
+Similarly, any mortgages or other loans on that residence do not count as a liability (up to the fair market value of your home).

 The following table provides a few examples of net worth calculations for the purposes of determining crowdfunding investment limits:

 |More than 60 days old||—||$20||—|

 |Portion of mortgage underwater||—||—||$30|

 If you are unsure how to calculate your net worth or income, the SEC Investor Bulletin provides more details.

 Republic does not verify information provided by companies on this Portal and makes no assurance as to the completeness or accuracy of any such information.
 Additional information about companies fundraising on the Portal can be found by searching the EDGAR database.